 (Photo courtesy of NetPS Plant Finder)

-Blue Sedge is a dense herbaceous evergreen perennial grass with a mounded form.
+Tara Dropseed is an open herbaceous perennial grass with an indistinguished habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 - Mass Planting